lifthz/KALD/js.decimalDillema/README.txt

  renders something like this: .000000@!@@#)000000000001!2!

-The toFixed() method in Javasript returns the ouput as a string and allows you to define how many decimals the number is rendered with through the argument.
-For instance: toFixed(3) would render something like 0.030
+The toFixed() method in Javasript returns the ouput as a string in fixed point notation which allows you to define how many decimals the number is rendered with through the argument.
+For instance: toFixed(3) would render something like 0.030 from 0.029903030303003000200000200.